killercup/presentation-macro-madness/Readme.md

 - [pest-ast](https://github.com/pest-parser/ast) is a derive macro for building data types from pest token trees
 - [pest-ast-generator](https://github.com/killercup/pest-ast-generator) is a
-  derive macros that generates the structs that it calls `pest-ast` on by reading the original grammar
+  derive macro that generates the structs that it calls `pest-ast` on by reading the original grammar

 # Thank you!